 Assuming all other requirements have been met, once your SOU form is filed and approved, you will receive your registration.

-TPLF can help you with your Statement of Use and all other steps in the trademark registration process.
+The Polasek Law Firm (TPLF) can help you with your Statement of Use and all other steps in the trademark registration process.

 Of course, you can register a trademark on your own—there is no requirement that you must have an attorney.

 Nevertheless, hiring an experienced trademark attorney who is familiar with the requirements and nuances of the process can be a fantastic benefit and can avoid costly mistakes.

 If you have questions about how to validly register your trademark, TPLF is ready to help.
 With decades of experience handling intellectual property cases of all kinds, TPLF has the knowledge and resources necessary to provide excellent representation to its clients.